 - Texture: I prefer to lightly thicken the sauce with flour for a better stew consistency.

 - Simplicity: I also tie up the herbs and spices in a bouquet garni instead of just tossing them into the stew.
-This makes it much easier to remove these components which aren't meant to be eaten.
+This makes it much easier to remove and discard these components at the end of cooking.

-The result is an extremely fork-tender beef bourguignon which has absorbed incredible flavors from the wine, herbs and spices.
-The sauce is just thickened enough to coat the meat and veggies rather than being a more soupy broth.
+The result is an extremely fork tender beef bourguignon which has absorbed incredible flavors from the wine, herbs and spices.
+The sauce is just thickened enough to coat the meat and veggies.

 Ingredient notes

-- Bacon: Use either lardons, cubes of bacon or chopped pancetta to give your beef bourguignon a huge flavor boost!
+- Lardons: Use either lardons, cubes of bacon or chopped pancetta to give your beef bourguignon a huge flavor boost!
 Not all versions of this dish use it, but I think it results in next level bourguignon.
+Lardons and pancetta would be most traditional as they are not smoked.
+The bacon would work too but may impart a smoky flavor to the dish.

 - Pearl Onions: Save yourself the time and trouble of peeling fresh pearl onions and use frozen pearl onions instead.
 Pearl onions provide optimal flavor and texture, and I recommend them over chopped onions in this recipe.